 You can also go for a full AMD build – this new Envy x360 comes with the efficient Ryzen 5 4500U and AMD Radeon graphics although the latter is not gaming-friendly anymore.
 But you can get all this x360 for $1000 on Amazon.

 On the connectivity front, X360 is loaded with options.
 It provides 2 USB 3.1 ports, 1 USB Type-C port, HDMI, SD Card slot, and audio jack.

-At a base price of $1049, HP’s ENVY X360 is fairly priced, and given the load of features it offers, this is one best laptop for artists, balancing perfectly between performance and price.
+At a base price of $1300, HP’s ENVY X360 is fairly priced, LED-backlit, and given a load of features it offers, this is one of the best laptops for artists, balancing between utility and price nicely.

 - Automatic shutter camera

 - Multiple ports